-When it comes to location, the highest average paycheck ($98K annually) can be spotted in Appleton, Wisc.; Dallas, Texas ($96K), Atlanta, Ga. ($84K), and Neenah, Wisc. (approximately $83K) are the next top-paying cities.
-Expected earnings are below average (about $55K) in Roswell, Ga., one of the lowest-paid cities.
-By state, Kimberly Clark Corp pays its Texas employees the most; the pay rate there is around $100K per year.
+When it comes to location, the highest average paycheck (about $118K annually) can be spotted in Appleton, Wisc.; Dallas, Texas ($96K), Atlanta, Ga. (approximately $84K), and Neenah, Wisc. (around $80K) are the next top-paying cities.
+Expected earnings are below average ($54K) in Roswell, Ga., one of the lowest-paid cities.
+Within the company, workers earn the highest salaries (an average of $98K per year) in Texas.

 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $63K annually on average.
-Overall, the greater share of Kimberly Clark Corp folks have five to nine years of experience and earn an average $88K per year.
+Workers who have been with the company for more than one year but less than five can make about $61K per year on average.
+When we consider tenure, a substantial portion of employees (30 percent) have been working for five to nine years and make around $86K annually on average.

 Certifications and Degrees

-The highest-paying skill in this position seems to be Project Management; individuals who report it as part of the repertoire have a median income of $95K per year.
-Microsoft Excel is a popular skill among Kimberly Clark Corp workers, with just under one-fifth of those surveyed reporting using it on the job.
-Employees also tend to round out their skills sets with Data Analysis, Microsoft Office, and Engineering Design.
+In this role, the best-paying skill appears to be Project Management; individuals who claim it among their capabilities enjoy a higher median salary of $96K annually.
+Data Analysis is a popular skill among Kimberly Clark Corp workers, with just under a fifth of those surveyed reporting using it on the job.
+Other top skills include Microsoft Excel, Microsoft Office, and Engineering Design.

 Benefits and Perks

-The benefits packages at Kimberly Clark Corp can sometimes lack paid time off; half of employees get paid vacation days, and a third of workers receive paid sick leave.
-The vast majority of survey participants contribute to 401(k) savings accounts sponsored by the firm.
-Health insurance is part of the package for the vast majority of employees, and for most employees, dental coverage is too.
-The company also dishes out perks such as a casual working environment, life insurance, tuition reimbursement, and flexible hours.
+The benefits packages at Kimberly Clark Corp can sometimes lack paid time off; 45 percent get paid vacation days, and 29 percent receive paid sick leave.
+A large number of survey participants participate in a 401(k) program.
+For the vast majority of respondents, benefits include health insurance, and a large number of employees get dental coverage, too.
+The list of perks also includes a casual working environment, life insurance, tuition reimbursement, and flexible hours.